ACTING FOR CHANGE

 After everyone chose a card, they went to prepare their part and the actual therapy started.
 Students had been encouraged to choose a card with an illustration that they would normally stay away from, something that was uncomfortable and challenging to them.
 This is because Lea believes that when you express yourself through a different figure, your words flow more naturally because suddenly it is not you talking but the other character that you are giving life to.
 In my honest opinion, I believe some students connected better than others with the game but I believe it’s only natural to not feel comfortable when you do something new.
 Not all of us are open to new and uncomfortable situations — especially teenagers.
 In the future, it would probably help if one of the people running the programme took a few minutes to explain that this is more about how the person feels at that moment in time than about creating a piece of theatre.
 It is true that this workshop was created to combine the two but a more elaborate explanation about how this is supposed to work would definitely help.
 As I said, some of the students admitted that they found it a bit confusing.

 For now, the workshops are running in Bexley, close to home, as a test to see if they have any success.
 If schools show interest, the programme will be introduced to more students.
-I believe that it’s not only Bexley that needs workshops like these, but the entire country.
-There is no secret that the mental health services need all the help they can get.
+I believe that it’s not only Bexley that needs workshops like these but the entire country.
+It is no secret that mental health services need all the help they can get.
 Running these workshops in schools could provide a fresh breath of air to the system.